Staff Time Off and Leave

 Hourly P&S employees with less than 12-month work schedules accrue vacation on a prorated basis based on their calendar work schedule, the pay period, and hours in pay status.

-Merit Accrual Rates
+Merit Vacation Accrual Rates

 Merit employees earn monthly vacation accruals based on the pay periods and hours in pay status.